ikolossvary/proba/content/project/prof-act/index.md

 - *The $L^q$ spectrum of self-affine measures on sponges*.
 [Workshop on affine and overlapping iterated function systems 2022](http://www.troscheit.eu/workshop2022/index.html), University of Bristol, UK; May 10-12, 2022.
 {{< spoiler text="Abstract" >}}
 In this talk we consider self-affine sponges in Rd which satisfy a separation condition that gives a certain grid alignment to first level cylinder sets.
 On the plane these are precisely the Lalley-Gatzouras and Bara\'nski carpets.
-We show that the Lq spectrum of any self-affine measure supported on such a sponge satisfies a variational formula for all q∈R. Sufficient conditions are given for the formula to have a closed form.
+We show that the $L^q$ spectrum of any self-affine measure supported on such a sponge satisfies a variational formula for all real values of $q$.
+Sufficient conditions are given for the formula to have a closed form.
 In particular, this is always the case for the box dimension of the sponge.
 The Frostman and box dimension of these measures is also determined.
 The result is derived from a more general variational principle for calculating box counting quantities on sponges which resembles the Ledrappier-Young formula for Hausdorff dimension and could be of interest to further study in its own right.
 {{< /spoiler >}}
 - *Intermediate dimensions of Bedford--McMullen carpets*.
 [Junior Ergodic Theory Meeting](https://www.icms.org.uk/workshops/2022/junior-ergodic-theory-meeting), ICMS, Edinburgh, UK; March 28-31, 2022.